Running a WordPress agency means balancing two big tasks: keeping client sites running smoothly and clearly showing the work you do behind the scenes.

 What to Include in a Client Maintenance Report

-When it comes to creating client maintenance reports, you might be tempted to include every single detail.
+When creating client maintenance reports, you might be tempted to include every single detail.

-However, the purpose of the report should be to give a quick overview to clients about the work you’ve done and show metrics that matter for their business.
+However, the purpose of the report is to give clients a quick overview of the work you’ve done and highlight the metrics that matter for their business.

-Here are a few important things to include in the report:
+Here are a few important things to include in your report:

-• Security Updates: Clients might not get the technical jargon, but they do care about security.
+- 🔐 Security Updates: Clients might not understand the technical jargon, but they do care about security.
 Briefly mention updates to WordPress core, themes, and plugins.
-You can also tell them how these updates fix vulnerabilities and keep the site safe from malicious attacks.
+You can also tell them how these updates fix issues and keep the site safe from malicious attacks.

-• Performance Optimization: Website speed directly impacts user experience and WordPress SEO.
-In the report, briefly explain what you did to improve performance.
-This could be plugin updates, image optimization, or other tweaks behind the scenes.
+- ⚡ Performance Optimization: Website speed directly impacts user experience and WordPress SEO.
+In the report, briefly explain what you did to improve it, including plugin updates, image optimization, database cleanup, or other behind-the-scenes tweaks.

-• Manual Tasks Performed: Finally, you’ll want to list any extra work you’ve done.
-This might be bug fixes, content updates, new blog posts, landing page optimization, or new features.
+- 🧑💻 Additional Work: Finally, you’ll want to list any extra work you’ve done.
+This might include bug fixes, content updates, new blog posts, landing page optimization, or new features.

 Let’s get started.